How to draw up the minutes of the SVJ and BD meetings correctly

 The minutes should contain information at the beginning about the quorum, i.e. whether a sufficient number of members attended the meeting to be able to hold the meeting at all and decide anything, for example to change the house rules.
 If not, an alternative meeting would have to be called.

-Furthermore, the minutes should copy the agenda of the invitation with its individual items and the results of the vote of the assembly, i.e. how many members were in favour, against and abstained.
+Furthermore, the minutes should copy the agenda of the invitation with its individual items and the results of the vote of the members, i.e. how many members were in favour, against and abstained.
 The minutes should also include an attendance list, i.e. a list of the names and signatures of those members who were present at the meeting.
 This is particularly important to prove the quorum of a particular meeting at a later date.
 This is because the validity of the resolution resulting from the meeting could be challenged in court.

 Statutes for HOA or housing cooperatives